 - Organize the justification by listing items in the same order as presented on the budget. - Ensure that the narrative matches the budget in dollar amounts and language. - Explain the line items.
 If costs are estimated, provide a basis for the estimate.
 Explain if costs are based on prior experience of similar activities.
-If a cost is based on the product of two numbers (such as a number of items at a per-item price), ensure that your math is correct. - If including an inflationary factor for future budget periods, explain the basis for the inflationary factor.
+If a cost is based on the product of two numbers (more than two items at a 'per-item price'), ensure that your math is correct - If including an inflationary factor for future budget periods, explain the basis for the inflationary factor.